sorukumar/blog/_posts/2024-03-15-A2by2framework-bitcoin-business.md

 But, for the sake of this dimension, merely using a new technology is not a novelty.
 The tech has to manifest into a more usable & valuable product.

 For the remittance use case, it would be faster, cheaper, and easy to use.
 The sovereign money feature would be considered a 10x addition, only for products and the user base who value it.
 For a product  category (e.g. online learning marketplaces like Udemy) where censorship-resistant and decentralization are not core needs of users (top 10 needs), launching a product and adding an LN payment layer is not a novelty.
-However, in some cases, it is still okay, when you are targeting hard-core bitcoin native users.
+However, in some cases, it is still okay, when the company is targeting hard-core bitcoin native users.
+With every cycle, the base is growing, so there is opportunity for some